logicly-au/pmhc-mds-user-documentation/docs/reporting.rst

 based on counts of clients, episodes, and service contacts, stratified in various ways that depend on the data being sourced.

-There are five reports in this series, each covering a specific data category (Clients, Episode, Service Contacts, Provider Organisations, and Practitioners).
+There are several reports in this series, each covering a specific data category.

 .. contents:: Available category B reports
    :local: